 In the car

-Suggest that your date do the same
+Suggest that your date

 On vacation